 The usage of private investigators has been increasing in the last decade.
-People losing trust in government and its departments have resorted to trusting more in PIs and their methods.
-With the government funding to policing at its lowest in the past decade, PIs have become a new beacon of hope for people looking forward to solving their mysteries.
+People losing trust in the government and its departments have resorted to trusting more in PIs and their methods.
+With government funding for policing at its lowest in the past decade, PIs have become a new beacon of hope for people looking forward to solving their mysteries.
 Be it a missing or lost family member, an unresponsive debtor, or a witness who needs to testify to a court, PIs are what you need to go with.

-However, due to misplaced media portrayal and pop culture, the work of PIs has been severely exaggerated in the minds of a common man.
-While not being part of any government legalised law enforcement agency, PIs work separately and operate under a certain set of laws.
+However, due to misplaced media portrayal and pop culture, the work of PIs has been severely exaggerated in the minds of the common man.
+While not being part of any government-legalised law enforcement agency, PIs work separately and operate under a certain set of laws.
 The Data Protection Act protects the privacy of individuals and their right to maintain their personal space and secrecy unless ordered by the court.
 This means that PIs are normal public citizens, and can only operate legally under the limits that any normal citizen would have.
 However, PIs are particularly trained at their work and can find loopholes to divert obstacles in their pursuit of information.
-They have also been trained to look at information differently, and may be able to pinpoint small details that an inexperienced person would find useless.
+They have also been trained to look at information differently and may be able to pinpoint small details that an inexperienced person would find useless.